FPGA-House-AG/BlackwireOverview/README.md

 Limitations in the current implementation:
 - The remote peer has to start the connection.
 - Only IPv4 inner/outer headers are supported.
+- No support for roaming yet.
 - Only 256 concurrent connections.
 - Configuring the VPN (IP addresses, cryptography keys)
 - The RX path runs at 128 Gbit/s internally, TX at 64 Gbit/s.
 - The replay protection is not yet integrated.
 - Overload cookie support is not yet implemented.
+- The handshaking crypto is not yet optimally accelerated.
 - Not everything is fully configurable, we tested some low-risk items with a fixed configuration.

-Remaining items to implement in the open-source project then include research and implementation of the missing items:
+Remaining items to implement in the open-source project include:
 - Open-source (remaining parts of) our [Blackwire](https://www.blackwire.online/) [WireGuard](https://www.wireguard.com/) FPGA project on GitHub and/or GitLab.
 - Port developer documentation into an open format (Sphinx, readthedocs).
 - Initiate connections from the local FPGA.
 - Support for IPv6 inner/outer headers.
+- Support for roaming.
 - Support 64K concurrent connections.
 - Add wireguard-tools (https://github.com/WireGuard/wireguard-tools) backend to configure the smartNIC.
 - Double the throughput of the TX path from 64 to 128 Gbit/s, similar to RX.
 - Integrate the replay protection block.
 - Add overload cookie support.
   ...

+For most we already have a proof-of-concept, partial design, or code that has to be enabled.

 # Frameworks